EpocDotFr/craft-n-escape/README.md

   - Should work on any Python 3.x version.
 Feel free to test with another Python version and give me feedback
   - A [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/)-capable web server (optional, but recommended)
-  - (Optional) The Escapists game, if you need to build the items file
+  - (Optional) The Escapists game, if you need to extract the items data

 ## Installation

   1. Clone this repo somewhere
   2. `pip install -r requirements.txt`
   3. (Optional) `export FLASK_APP=cnc.py` (Windows users: `set FLASK_APP=cnc.py`)
-  4. (Optional) `flask build --gamedir="path to the game root directory"`
+  4. (Optional) `flask itemsdata --gamedir="path to the game root directory"`

 ## Configuration